salted-herring/silverstripe-base/docs/en/scss.md

 ## File Layout

-The solder structure should be:
+The folder structure should be:

 - *scss*:
     - blocks